For many entrepreneurs, the time comes when they want to up the ante and scale their business to realise its potential.

 Going for growth is about much more than just selling more units.
 It’s about being ambitious and fearless in your quest to succeed and realising your full potential.
 Taking on equity investment can generate the freedom, confidence and connections to realise the full potential of your business and impact the market, economy and society as a whole.

-On the 31st October, we will join leading marketing technology company HubSpot to discuss the psychology and technology secrets that drive business growth.
-Hosted by Cognition, one of the UK’s leading digital agencies, this one-off event will be an opportunity for businesses in the West Midlands to learn how leaders of successful household brands have harnessed technology to reduce operating costs and drive growth.
+On the 31st October 2019, we joined leading marketing technology company HubSpot to discuss the psychology and technology secrets that drive business growth.
+Hosted by Cognition, one of the UK’s leading digital agencies, this one-off event had a fantastic turn out and was a great opportunity for businesses in the West Midlands to learn how leaders of successful household brands have harnessed technology to reduce operating costs and drive growth.